diwashrestha/diwashrestha/content/posts/TidyTuesday_VideoGame.md

   )
 ```

-The owner column has the range of owner of a game and the code create max and min owner of the game.
+The owner column has the range of owner of games and the code create max and min owner of the games.

 Let’s see the final data frame: